 - Have a look at our 10 pet hates for a checklist of a few things we can find unhelpful when receiving proposals

-We prefer to receive submission by email, but for postal submissions please follow the above guidelines and send work to your chosen agent at 71 Hillgate Place, London, W8 7SS.
+We prefer to receive proposals by email, but for postal proposals please follow the above guidelines and send work to your chosen agent at 71 Hillgate Place, London, W8 7SS.
 Please include a self-addressed stamped envelope with correct postage if you would like your work to be returned to you after reading.

 We do not want to receive original manuscripts or illustrations and cannot be responsible for such material.

-We do not send confirmation of receipt, but we aim to respond to all submissions within 4 to 6 weeks.
+We do not send confirmation of receipt, but we aim to respond to all proposals within 4 to 6 weeks.

 We do not charge a reading fee.